Basic TMS System

 Integration with a WMS (Warehouse Management System), ERP (Enterprise Resourse Planning), Accounting, or e-Commerce system, for medium and high-volume users, is another level of improvement you can access.

-- Increased automation, (beyond a manual multi-carrier system which can be 30 second to two minutes), can be further two minutes saved per consignment.
+- Increased automation, (beyond a manual multi-carrier system which can be 30 seconds to two minutes), can be a further two minutes saved per consignment.

 - This enables higher throughput with the same amount of resources and can ‘bake in’ some scalability for your business as it grows.

 - Integrations will reduce duplications, for example of ‘sales order header data’ having to be retyped into the TMS system to jump the gap from your ERP system to your dispatching system with the order.